vsouza/awesome-ios/README.md

  * [ComponentKit](http://componentkit.org/) - A React-Inspired View Framework for iOS, by Facebook.
  * [PMTween](https://github.com/poetmountain/PMTween) - An elegant and flexible tweening library for iOS.
  * [MZTimerLabel](https://github.com/mineschan/MZTimerLabel) - A handy class for iOS to use UILabel as a countdown timer or stopwatch just like in Apple Clock App.
+ * [WobbleView](https://github.com/inFullMobile/WobbleView) - WobbleView is an implementation of a recently popular wobble effect for any view in your app.
+It can be used to easily add dynamics to user interactions and transitions. :large_orange_diamond:

 ### WebSocket
  * [Socket Rocket](https://github.com/square/SocketRocket) - A conforming Objective-C WebSocket client library.